Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models

-The non-isolated heteroclinic network, shown in the right graph in Figure~\ref{FIG:graphper8}, contains five single transition heteroclinic cycles with period 8, which form the boundaries of one-parameter families of subnetworks containing either double-frame transitions ${\cal T}_{R_1R_3}$ or mixed curvature-frame transitions ${\cal T}_{R_1N_-}$, with a smaller period.
-The five single transition heteroclinic period 8 cycles are depicted in the $\Sigma_1+\Sigma_2+\Sigma_3=0$ plane in the $(\Sigma_1,\Sigma_2,\Sigma_3)$-space representation in Figure~\ref{fig:period8network}.
+The stable heteroclinic network, shown to the right in Figure~\ref{FIG:graphper8}, contains five single transition heteroclinic cycles with period 8, which form the boundaries of 1-parameter families of subnetworks containing either double-frame transitions ${\cal T}_{R_1R_3}$ or mixed curvature-frame transitions ${\cal T}_{R_1N_-}$, with a smaller period.
+The five single transition heteroclinic period 8 cycles are depicted in the $\Sigma_1+\Sigma_2+\Sigma_3=0$ plane in the projected $(\Sigma_1,\Sigma_2,\Sigma_3)$-space representation in Figure~\ref{fig:period8network}.

-Finally, note that for a general orbit of period $n$ in the Kasner parameter $u$ there are $6n$ points in the Kasner circle given by the parameter $\ue(u)$, with $n$ points in each of the $6$ sectors.
-Moreover, there are $8n$ single transitions and $2n$ sets of multiple transitions.
-There are thereby 4 sectors with a single possibility for single transitions and 2 sectors with two possible single transitions, which yield a total of $8n$ single transitions; whereas $n$ points in each of the 2 sectors with multiple transitions yield $2n$ families of multiple transitions.